simo101/Mendix-TTN-Workshop/README.md

 Using a browser we can open up our app and press the subscribe button.
 If successful our app should be now subscribed to the Things Network.

+## Processing the Payload
+To process the payload we need to utilize the Mendix Import Mapping functionality.
+This allows developers to import data from XML and JSON into Mendix entities.

+### Step 1
+The first thing we need to do is get the JSON that is returned in the payload of our microflow.
+This will appear in the Mendix console when data is sent to The Things Network, If you don't see this then check your connection.
+You will see a log entry with something similar to the following:

+`{
+    "app_id": "ttn-node-simon",
+    "dev_id": "ttn-node-1",
+    "hardware_serial": "0004A30B001FEFFE",
+    "port": 3,
+    "counter": 27,
+    "payload_raw": "D1QAEgou",
+    "payload_fields": {
+        "battery": 3924,
+        "event": "motion",
+        "light": 18,
+        "temperature": 26.06
+    },
+    "metadata": {
+        "time": "2019-01-29T17:46:37.512499778Z",
+        "frequency": 868.5,
+        "modulation": "LORA",
+        "data_rate": "SF7BW125",
+        "airtime": 51456000,
+        "coding_rate": "4/5",
+        "gateways": [
+            {
+                "gtw_id": "eui-b827ebfffe49b783",
+                "timestamp": 392151467,
+                "time": "2019-01-29T17:46:37.4621890Z",
+                "channel": 2,
+                "rssi": -17,
+                "snr": 7.2,
+                "rf_chain": 1,
+                "latitude": 52.45549,
+                "longitude": 0.29627,
+                "altitude": 11
+            }
+        ]
+    }
+}`

+Copy this to your clipboard.

+### Step 2
+Using the copied JSON we need to create a JSON Structure.

+Right click on the MyFirstModule in the project explorer, select add other and click on JSON Structure.
+![alt text][addjson]

+Paste the copied JSON into the dialog box then click on format and Refresh.
+![alt text][jsonstructure]

+### Step 3
+Now that we have our data payload represented we need to create an import mapping.

+Right click on the MyFirstModule in the project explorer and select import mapping.

+Inside the import mapping select the JSON structure and click on Expand All.

+![alt text][importmapper]

+We only are only interested in some of the data from the response so we have selected only the fields required.

+Using the mapping we can map data from the JSON response to our domain model.
+This can be done automatically for you using the Map automatically button.

+We are going to use an entity we have available in the starter app and get the mapper to generate the new attributes for us.
+Drag the Device Data entity from the connector into the space provided.

+![alt text][dragdataentry]

+Click the button Map attributes by name.
+This will map one attribute the time.

+Then click on select on the time attribute line.
+We need to convert the date string into a date.
+Select the microflow "ConvertToDateTime".

+![alt text][converttodatetime]

+Next we need to generate the attributes for our data mapping.

+Click Map Automatically button and click close.

+![alt text][mapautomatically]

+### Step 4
+Now that our import mapping is complete we can use it in our microflow to import the data.

+Open up your process microflow with the payload parameter.

+Create a new activity and select import with mapping.

+Inside the mapping select the payload as the variable, the import mapping as our new mapping and yes to store in variable.

+![alt text][payloadimport]

+## Building the dashboard
+Now that we have our data we need a way to visualise it.

 [signup]: ./img/signuppage.png "Signup image"